mconfalonieri/external-dns-hetzner-webhook/README.md

 ⚠️  This software is experimental and **NOT FIT FOR PRODUCTION USE!**

 **🛈 NOTE**: This Webhook was forked and modified from the [IONOS Webhook](https://github.com/ionos-cloud/external-dns-ionos-webhook) to work with Hetzner.
-It also contains huge parts from the original Hetzner provider that was removed from the main tree.
+It also contains huge parts from [DrBu7cher's Hetzner provider](https://github.com/DrBu7cher/external-dns/tree/readding_hcloud_provider).

 ExternalDNS is a Kubernetes add-on for automatically managing Domain Name System (DNS) records for Kubernetes services by using different DNS providers.